 Review and Legal Action

-There is zero formal system of proactive review by the FTC against made in the USA claims.
-They only launch an investigation if there are allegations or complaints brought against a certain company.
-From their, they can investigate and form a lawsuit.
+The FTC has no formal system of proactive review against claims made in the USA.
+It only launches an investigation if allegations or complaints are brought against a certain company.
+From there, it can investigate and file a lawsuit.

 Here are some of the big companies that have gotten lawsuits brought against them for false “made in the USA” advertising: